input-output-hk/mithril/docs/website/blog/2026-01-06-dmq-testing-program.md

 #### Important note on adoption

-For the DMQ protocol to function effectively, a **minimum adoption of 60% of the stake** among SPOs is required.
+For the DMQ protocol to operate effectively, a **minimum adoption of 60% of stake** among SPOs is required.
 During the ramp-up phase, the legacy signature registration mechanism will remain active to ensure continuity and avoid any disruption.
 Once the vast majority of SPOs have adopted DMQ, the legacy mechanism will be deactivated.

 :::tip